 A national of Lebanon, Khodr has a BA in Public Administration from The American University of Beirut and an MA in Anthropology.

-She has also worked a lecturer in Sociology and Anthropology at the American University of Beirut and the Lebanese American University.
+She has also worked as a lecturer in Sociology and Anthropology at the American University of Beirut and the Lebanese American University.

 The new Representative joins at a critical juncture when UNICEF Ethiopia is developing its next country program for 2020-2024, said her new office.